 Most of the time, these complicated cryptographs are solved by a group of miners who share profits.
 Thus far, mining has been open, honest, and group-oriented.

 You can purchase special servers designed specifically to mine digital currencies.

 2. Trade Online

 The problem with online transactions is that it can take two weeks for your bank account to be connected and verified.
-And that’s after you set up your account, which takes photo ID, proof of residency and an even longer wait time.
+And that’s after you set up your account, which takes a photo ID, proof of residency, and an even longer wait time.